rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthentication;
 {{< /highlight >}}

-- now you have the authenticated user available in the MobX session store
-- all components which rely on the authenticated user in React's context need to be refactored now, it's similiar to the home component which uses the list of users from the MobX user store insetad of React's local state
+Now you have the authenticated user available in the MobX session store.
+As consequence all components which rely on the authenticated user in React’s context need to be refactored now.
+It’s similiar to the Home component which uses the list of users from the MobX user store instead of React’s local state.
-- for most, it affects the Navigation and the Account component

-- in the Navigation component, the authenticated user is used to display different routing options
+In the Navigation component, the authenticated user is used to display different routing options.
+Thus you will need to refactor the component to inject the MobX session store instead.

 In *src/components/Navigation.js* file:

-{{< highlight javascript "hl_lines=2 4 9 11 19 20 21 22" >}}
+{{< highlight javascript "hl_lines=2 3 9 11 31 32 33 34" >}}
 import React from 'react';
 import { inject, observer } from 'mobx-react';
+import { compose } from 'recompose';
 import { Link } from 'react-router-dom';
-import { compose } from 'recompose';

 import SignOutButton from './SignOut';
 import * as routes from '../constants/routes';